Safe weight loss during pregnancy: What to know and when to consult a doctor

 Weight concerns in the third trimester

 At later phases of the third trimester, females might arrive at the end of their pregnancy-induced weight gain and experience stabilization or even mild weight loss.
+By this time, many women get so accustomed to weight gain that seeing the number on the scales drop may feel confusing and somewhat unsettling.

 In fact, maintaining a stable weight or losing some pounds is relatively common at this stage.
 It’s a signal that your body is getting ready for labor and can be explained by the following reasons: